kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

 7. A company has developed an eCommerce web application in AWS.
 What should they do to ensure that the application has the highest level of availability?
     - A. Deploy the application across multiple Availability Zones and Edge locations.
     - B. Deploy the application across multiple Availability Zones and subnets.
-    - C. Deploy the application across multiple Regions and Availability Zones (Co ).
+    - C. Deploy the application across multiple Regions and Availability Zones.
     - D. Deploy the application across multiple VPC’s and subnets.

     <details markdown=1><summary markdown='span'>Answer</summary>